To better understand the object oriented language, we must explain in a more precisely way what the "object"

 2) Object Holds METHODS

-The windows object can hold for example the following methods:
+The "window" object can hold for example the following methods:

-- Print .. print the content of a window to a printer, etc.
+- Print .. print the window content to a printer

-- SaveToBmp .. save the content of a window into a file of the bitmap type (bmp).
+- SaveToFile .. save the window content into the file of the .jpg or .png type.

 It is possible to perform only one action with the method: we can call the method